 Expands Services to include Donor Advised Funds

 Email Emerson Soto

 Moore Philanthropy, a Black-founded and woman-led philanthropic advisory firm, expands its charitable giving services.
 Individuals, families, affinity groups, and corporations of all giving capacities can now set up their own donor-advised funds (DAFs) to make immediate, meaningful impacts in communities across the U.S. and abroad.

 What does decolonization mean when it comes to philanthropy?
 In this webinar, our Founder, Yvonne L. Moore and Alliance Magazine explore how to decolonize philanthropy and why it should be on the agenda of all foundations committed to a more equitable world.

 Why Black-led Models Work: How Black donor advisors are shaking up institutional philanthropy

 Africans in the Diaspora (AiD) is a network of Africans on the continent and in the diaspora that pools financial resources, knowledge and skills to support the work of climate justice, food sovereignty, and alternative economics movements on the continent.
 In their latest edition of AiD Magazine, our Founder and Managing Director Yvonne L. Moore discusses the inequities within charitable giving and ways people can invest in causes most meaningful to them.

-Moore Impact to Scale Its Impact and Bolster the Sustainability of BIPOC-led Enterprises with Support from Pivotal Ventures
+Moore Impact Invests $1.3 Million to Fortify the Sustainability and Innovation of BIPOC-led Enterprises